About Kimberly Rowe

 Kimberly Rowe attended the Cleveland Institute of Music where she received Bachelor of Music and Master of Music degrees in harp performance as a student of Alice Chalifoux.

 As a nationally recognized harp instructor, Kimberly Rowe was a finalist nominee in the inaugural Philadelphia Youth Orchestra Ovation Award for music educators in 2014.
-A founder of the Young Artist’s Harp Seminar, she has also served on the faculty of prominent music programs such as Curtis Summerfest, the National Music Festival, and the Saratoga Harp Colony.
-She launched the harp program at the Music Preparatory Division of Temple University and also taught. undergraduate students at Temple’s Esther Boyer College of Music and Dance.
+A founder of the Young Artist’s Harp Seminar and Competition, she has also served on the faculty of prominent music programs such as Curtis Summerfest, the National Music Festival, and the Saratoga Harp Colony.
+She launched the harp program at the Music Preparatory Division of Temple University and also taught undergraduate students at Temple’s Esther Boyer College of Music and Dance.
 Under her direction, the Temple Music Prep Youth Harp Ensemble has as performed by invitation at the American Harp Society National Conference in New York City, the International Festival de Harpe in Ancenis, France, the Mid-Atlantic Harp Festival in McLean, Va., the Festival de la Harpe, in Princeton, NJ., and at Commonwealth Plaza of the Kimmel Center.